Nirmal-Sudheer/CIFAR-10/README.md

 4.<ins>Output Layer</ins>:<br>
 The final layer is a dense layer with 10 units, employing a softmax activation function to output probabilities for each of the ten classes in the CFIR-10 dataset.

+# Pretrained Model:
+Using the Keras library, I loaded the <ins>VGG16 model</ins> with pre-trained weights, excluding the fully connected layers at the top, to prepare it for retraining on my specific dataset.
+I have Fine-tuned a select number of convolutional layers along with the top layers to adapt the model to my dataset.

 # Model Compilation:

 <ins>Optimizer</ins>: Adam optimizer with a learning rate of 0.001 is used to optimize the model's weights during training.<br>